 - Pelvic pain not related to your period

-It is vital that women of all ages conduct well-women visits regularly.
-Testing, making good lifestyle choices and a vaccine can help prevent cervical cancer.
-Request an appointment with a Baptist Health OB/GYN, today.
+Women of all ages must conduct well-women visits regularly.
+Testing, good lifestyle choices, and vaccines can help prevent cervical cancer.
+Request an appointment with a Baptist Health OB/GYN today.